 We’ve created a space the baby will enjoy and one decorated to be in harmony with the rest of the house.

-The colorful abacus was a must-have for DD2.
+The colorful abacus was a must-have.
 The bright colors of the wooden beads were a starting point for the nursery.
 A long neck ceramic lamp with linen drum shade was chosen to bring the crib bedding’s orange color across the room.
 Having the strong color on both sides of the room helps to visually balance the space.

 One thing we both liked about this dresser was the detail on each end.
 It a small important design element since this is the angle seen when entering the nursery.
 The lined curtain panels are made from multi-color stripe tablecloths.
 They have a great texture and are extremely heavy.
 The original glider pillow is still at the seamstress having a cover made from left over fabric.

-A few childhood toys and DD2’s silver baby cup are displayed on this painted decorative shelf.
+A few childhood toys and the mom-to-be’s silver baby cup are displayed on this painted decorative shelf.
 She discovered the vintage toy airplane when antiquing.
 This close-up also shows a detail of the stripe curtains and simple nickel window hardware.

 I look forward to rocking my grandbaby (for hours) in this comfy corner.
 When the glider is no longer needed in the nursery it can easily be moved to another room.
 DD2 always tries to take this approach when furniture shopping.

 A detail of the bedding shows two custom organic cotton quilts (in a woodland/animal print fabric and modern stripes) and crib bumper.
-DD2 started the bedding purchases by selecting the orange and white garden trellis design fabric.
+The bedding purchases began by selecting the orange and white garden trellis design fabric.
 The shop had just enough yardage for the bumper and crib skirt.
 The stripe quilt has a brown bird shaped patch.
-DD2 purchased the puppy and donkey on our trip to London a decade ago.
+The puppy and donkey were purchased on our trip to London a decade ago.

 Detail of curtain fabric and birdcage chandelier

-DD2 debated replacing the ceiling fan with the funky birdcage chandelier she received as a present a few years ago, but the room receives a lot of sunshine through the double windows.
+We debated replacing the ceiling fan with the funky birdcage chandelier my daughter received as a present a few years ago, but the room receives a lot of sunshine through the double windows.
 By replacing the bulb with a lower wattage, the chandelier can be used during nighttime changes.
-DD2 asked me to keep an eye out for a small bookcase to finish the room.
+I was asked to keep an eye out for a small bookcase to finish the room.
 I spotted the quirky corner piece the very next day, already painted the perfect green.
-She placed an elephant bank on top (a gift to Baby J from aunt-to-be, DD1) and quickly asked me to locate the box storing her favorite childhood books.
+She placed an elephant bank on top (a gift to Baby J from aunt-to-be) and quickly asked me to locate the box storing her favorite childhood books.
 A small gray step stool was found on the same shopping trip.
 It will later move to his bathroom and be replaced with a woven toy storage basket, adding another texture to the room.

-Congratulations on the upcoming birth of Baby J, and to DD2 for creating an adorable one-of-a-kind nursery.
+Congratulations on the upcoming birth of Baby J, and to my daughter for creating an adorable one-of-a-kind nursery.

 Crib – Rockland